+Operational or critical asset failures, caused by both internal and external factors, can result in performance issues leading to adverse effects on the environment or flooding and may require an urgent deployment of resources to recover the situation; the costs of which are likely to be high.
 A significant proportion of TWUL's sewerage system, including most of the directly managed trunk sewers and many of the rising mains, are critical sewers, which means either that the sewers are strategically important, or that in the event of failure, engineering repair costs or social impact costs are likely to be high.
-There is a risk that asset health may fall below the required level ("stable status").
-This would trigger a penalty to TWUL and potentially cause unplanned service interruptions to customers, which could have an adverse effect on TWUL's business, operational performance, profitability or financial condition.